 To take it even further you could look at how invested the employees are with the organisation shown perhaps by how many people they would recommend for job vacancies…

-And who’s responsibility is it?
+And who’s responsibility for evaluating leadership development is it?

 The other question this raises for me as an external provider (who has been asked to show how we measure this) is…Who’s responsibility is it to undertake the evaluation?